 Founded in 1976 to assist local rape survivors, SOS, Inc. is a 501(c)(3) human services organization based in Emporia, Kansas that now serves the victims of domestic violence, sexual assault, stalking, human trafficking, child abuse, and neglect, in Chase, Coffey, Lyon, Morris and Osage counties.
 SOS is entirely funded by state and federal grants, public donations, and private foundations, and proudly remains an active member of the Kansas Coalition Against Sexual and Domestic Violence (KCSDV).

 What Type of Information Do We Collect?

-When someone visits the SOS website, two types of usable information are potentially collected: personal information that is voluntarily disclosed - such as your name, email, home address and phone number - and statistical data that is logged by an internet server, the software of our website domain, anytime a visitor accesses our page.
-The latter consists of the aggregate or the total number visiting our website, the date and the time of their visit, as well as their approximate location.
+When someone visits the SOS website, two types of usable information are potentially collected: personal information that is voluntarily disclosed - such as your name, email, home address, and phone number - and statistical data that is logged by an internet server, the software of our website domain, anytime a visitor accesses our page.
+The latter consists of the aggregate of the total number visiting our website, the date and the time of their visit, as well as their approximate location.
 These details are known as “cookies”.

 What are “Cookies”?